warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

-Element representation is the most obvious compatibility-impacting decision to make, as the algorithm provides a group element (e.g. a point) for the first message, but our library API returns a bytestring.
+Element representation is the most obvious compatibility-impacting decision to make, as the algorithm provides a group element (e.g. a point) for the first message, but our library API returns a bytestring (since we need to send bytes over the wire).
 So clearly we need to define how we turn group elements into bytes, and back again.

+(while you could define the API to return an abstract element, and push the serialization job onto the application, that sounds unlikely to ever work)

 The X.509 certificate world has a fairly well-established process for doing this, called BER or DER, and it includes things like multiple